huijing/slides/68-finch-frontend-2019/README.md

 - the cross axis is perpendicular to the main axis
 - items are stretched along the cross axis to the full height of the flex line once you apply `display: flex`
 - once the `align-self` or `align-items` property is applied though, the items revert to their original heights
+- this behaviour also happens for grid items, where if you apply any of the self-alignment properties, the item shrinks to fit its content
 - an interesting value for `align-items` is `baseline`, which is useful when you have text within flex items of varying sizes and positions
 - `baseline` lines them all up, so if the text within each item is related, it becomes much easier to read